 - 63 facts about Japan you probably didn’t know

 - Why does Japan have small boxy cars?

 - Why is the Tokyo subway so crowded?

 - Why is Japan so clean?

 - Why do Japanese people sleep on the floor?

 13. Read through some Japanese blogs

-https://adayofzen.com – Who’d have thought it, my own blog about Japan is one of my favourites!
+http://adayofzen.com – Who’d have thought it, my own blog about Japan is one of my favorites!

 https://tokyocheapo.com – Great for location guides, and lots of free ideas